Debriefing as a Helping Professional:

 such as social and human services, mental

 health services, addiction services, criminal

 Option 1 - Online course

 You can sign up anytime for this self-guided online course.
 The course includes 6 chapters with several short lessons in each, including video presentations, worksheets and group discussion boards.
-The course can be complete in 2-3 hours but you have access to it for 2 months.
+The course can be complete in 2-3 hours but you have access to it for a lifetime.

 Option 2 - Online course for teams/groups

 I can enroll your whole team to the course at once.
 They can work through the lessons together or on their own time.
 They will also have 2 months to access the course and a certificate of completion is provided at the end.

 Optional: A live Q&A online session may be scheduled afterwards so that participants will have the opportunity to ask questions, get feedback and engage in open dialogue regarding the training series.